 - a.
 Riverside Drive was created in the mid-20th century as a four-lane artery along the Cumberland River.
 At that time, many of the existing buildings were removed for the construction of the highway, though a few remain.
 While warehouses historically dominated the riverfront, commercial structures are the predominant building type today. - b.
-The development of Riverside Drive was intended to increase vehicular access through the downtown and to stimulate commercial development. since buildings that have been constructed here are primarily one- to three- story buildings constructed from the 1950s to present.
-These buildings are generally rectangular by design, of brick concrete construction and functional form with minimal in detailing.
+The development of Riverside Drive was intended to increase vehicular access through the downtown and to stimulate new commercial development.
+The buildings that have since constructed here are primarily one- to three- story buildings constructed from the 1950s to present.
+These buildings are generally rectangular by design, of brick or concrete construction and are functional in form with minimal detailing.
 Generally, the area was oriented for automobile traffic rather than pedestrians, with most of the buildings recessed from the street with paved parking in front.
 Along the highway are numerous examples of retail "chain" designs used across the country by restaurants and other businesses.